• Skip to primary navigation

 • Parsley – I strongly suggest using fresh parsley for making Portuguese tomato rice.

-• Rice – since I cannot find carolino rice anywhere in Stockholm, I use long-grain rice like basmati because it does not release too much starch in the mixing (and cooking process).
+• Rice – since I cannot find carolino rice anywhere in Stockholm, I use long-grain rice like basmati because it only releases a little starch in cooking (compared to other short-grain varieties).

 An overhead shot of a serving of Portuguese tomato rice, with fresh tomatoes, onion and garlic on the background.